mozilla/remote-settings/docs/target-filters.rst

    * ``'twitter'``
    * ``'wikipedia'``

-.. js:attribute:: environment.syncSetup
+.. js:attribute:: env.syncSetup

    Boolean containing whether the user has set up Firefox Sync.

-.. js:attribute:: environment.syncDesktopDevices
+.. js:attribute:: env.syncDesktopDevices

    Integer specifying the number of desktop clients the user has added to their Firefox Sync account.

-.. js:attribute:: environment.syncMobileDevices
+.. js:attribute:: env.syncMobileDevices

    Integer specifying the number of mobile clients the user has added to their Firefox Sync account.

-.. js:attribute:: environment.syncTotalDevices
+.. js:attribute:: env.syncTotalDevices

    Integer specifying the total number of clients the user has added to their Firefox Sync account.

-.. js:attribute:: environment.plugins
+.. js:attribute:: env.plugins

    An object mapping of plugin names to plugin objects describing the plugins installed on the client.

-.. js:attribute:: environment.locale
+.. js:attribute:: env.locale

    **Example:** ``'en-US'``

    String containing the user's locale.

-.. js:attribute:: environment.distribution
+.. js:attribute:: env.distribution

    String set to the user's distribution ID.
 This is commonly used to target funnelcake builds of Firefox.

    On Firefox versions prior to 48.0, this value is set to ``undefined``.

-.. js:attribute:: environment.telemetry
+.. js:attribute:: env.telemetry

    Object containing data for the most recent Telemetry_ packet of each type.
    This allows you to target recipes at users based on their Telemetry data.